chasegiunta/craft-vue/README.md

 Note you also need to install node-sass because sass-loader depends on it as a peer dependency.

 Read more about this at https://cli.vuejs.org/guide/css.html#pre-processors

+## Automatic Component Registration
+Any vue components placed within `src/components` will be registered with Vue automatically. **This requires their filenames to be in PascalCase**, eg. MyVueComponent.vue

 ## Babel Compiling
 This boilerplate uses babel-preset-env for configuring babel.
 [You can read more about it here.](https://cli.vuejs.org/config/#babel)